Stellios83/bitcoin/README.md

 #### Instructions
 * Use this generator offline for maximum security.
 * Generate and print your wallet.
 Keep it in a secure location.
-* To deposit funds to your paper wallet, send them to the Bitcoin address.
+* Deposit funds to your paper wallet by sending them to the Bitcoin address.
 * Private key is used to spend funds.
 Do not share it!

 #### Tips appreciated!